-- B. Study Guide.
-The student will 1) read one chapter a week of Caesar and the Sacrament, 2) write a one page typed summary of the chapter (Counts 10% of semester grade). - C. The student will formulate five study questions for each chapter of Caesar and the Sacrament (Questions must be probing questions that deal with the how and why of the contents) and lead a discussion of the chapter in class.
+B. The student will formulate five study questions for each chapter of Caesar and the Sacrament (Questions must be probing questions that deal with the how and why of the contents) and lead a discussion of the chapter in class.
 (Counts 20% of the semester grade).

-D. Attendance grade.
+C. Attendance grade.
 Students are expected to attend all class sessions, both arriving on time and not leaving until the session is over.
 One absence per semester will be allowed without penalty.
 Students will be given a grade for attendance.
-Two absences, 91; three absences 81; four absences, 71; five absences 61; six absences, 51; etc. (Counts 10% of semester grade).
+Two absences, 90; three absences 80; four absences, 70; five absences 60; six absences, 50; etc. (Counts 10% of semester grade).